hybridgroup/gocv/README.md

 Download and install CMake [https://cmake.org/download/](https://cmake.org/download/) to the default location.
 CMake installer will add CMake to your system path.

-#### Download OpenCV 3.4.2 and OpenCV Contrib Modules
+#### OpenCV 3.4.2 and OpenCV Contrib Modules

-Download the source code for the latest OpenCV release from [https://github.com/opencv/opencv/archive/3.4.2.zip](https://github.com/opencv/opencv/archive/3.4.2.zip) and extract it to the directory `C:\opencv\opencv-3.4.2`

-Download the source code for the latest OpenCV Contrib release from [https://github.com/opencv/opencv_contrib/archive/3.4.2.zip](https://github.com/opencv/opencv_contrib/archive/3.4.2.zip) and extract it to the directory `C:\opencv\opencv_contrib-3.4.2`

-Create the directory `C:\opencv\build` as the build directory.

-Now launch the `cmake-gui` program, and set the "Where is the source code" to `C:\opencv\opencv-3.4.2`, and the "Where to build the binaries" to `C:\opencv\build`.

-Click on "Configure" and select "MinGW MakeFile" from the window, then click on the  "Next" button.

-Click on the "Configure" button and wait for the configuration step.

-Now, scroll down the list and change the following settings as follows:
-- `BUILD_DOCS` should be unchecked (aka disabled).
-- `BUILD_TESTS` should be unchecked (aka disabled).
-- `BUILD_PERF_TESTS` should be unchecked (aka disabled).
-- `ENABLE_PRECOMPILED_HEADERS` should be unchecked.
-- `ENABLE_CXX11` should be checked.
-- `OPENCV_EXTRA_MODULES_PATH` should be set to `C:\opencv\opencv_contrib-3.4.2\modules`
-- `WITH_IPP` should be unchecked (aka disabled).
-- `WITH_MSMF` should be unchecked (aka disabled).

-Click on the "Configure" button again, and wait for the configuration step.

-Some new configuration options will have appeared.
-Scroll down the list and change the following settings as follows:
-- `BUILD_opencv_saliency` should be unchecked (aka disabled).
-OpenCV Contrib's "Saliency" module is unable to build on Windows with this toolchain at this time.

-Click on the "Configure" button again, and wait for the configuration step.

-Once it is complete, click on the "Generate" button, and wait for it to generate your make files.

-Now run the following commands:
+The following commands should do everything to download and install OpenCV 3.4.2 on Windows:

-	cd C:\opencv\build
+	cd %USERPROFILE%\go\src\gocv.io\x\gocv
-	mingw32-make
+	.\win_build_opencv.cmd

-The build should start.
-It will probably take a very long time.
-When it is finished run:
+It will probably take a very long time to download and build.

-	mingw32-make install

 Last, add `C:\opencv\build\install\x64\mingw\bin` to your System Path.

-You should now have OpenCV 3.4.2 installed on your Windows 10 machine.

 ### Verifying the installation

-To verify your installation you can run one of the included examples.

-First, change the current directory to the location of the GoCV repo:
+Change the current directory to the location of the GoCV repo:

-	cd %GOPATH%/src/gocv.io/x/gocv
+	cd %USERPROFILE%\go\src\gocv.io\x\gocv

 Now you should be able to build or run any of the command examples: